nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 | Financial |    | - Low revenues for operators due to limited product traction |

-The new setup: Running nodes supporting traffic of any online service (with safeguards in the form of an denylist)
+The new setup: Running nodes supporting traffic of any online service (with safeguards in the form of a denylist)

 | **Dimension** | **Pros** | **Cons** |
 | :--- | :--- | :--- |